eikeschuett/IcebergShipDetection/README.md

     - [ ] Testing real world data - the processing procedures descriptions
     - [ ] Testing real world data - training results
     - [ ] Testing real world data - plot on the map
+    - [ ] Baselines - how to measure the performance / compare with others

 ## Links